-This project sees the establishment of Coota Gathers as a social enterprise to deliver two core programs: an annual homegrown Far East Music Festival and a mentoring and livestream program - Grounded Locally, Connected Globally - in support of social and economic recovery and resilience through music for communities in Far East Gippsland.
+This project sees the establishment of Coota Gathers as a social enterprise to deliver two core programs: an annual homegrown Far East Music Festival and a mentoring and

 Music Victoria is an independent, not-for-profit organisation that will administer the program and oversee the establishment of the new social enterprise Coota Gathers.
 The business model for Coota Gathers will ensure it is community-driven and self-sustaining and continue to delivery outcomes beyond 2024.